Etaphase/FastSigmoids.jl/README.md

 basic operations in Posit{8,N} are exhaustively tested and basic operations in Posit{16,N} and Posit{32,N} are subjected to broad scope random testing.

-## Building the default library (does not require Julia)
+### Building the default library (does not require Julia)

-Enter the ./c-src library.
+Enter the `./c-src` library.
 Execute the following commands to generate libfastposit.so.
-The default installation location is /usr/lib - if you'd like it elsewhere, simply copy it to the desired location after exceuting `make build`.
+The default installation location is `/usr/lib` - if you'd like it elsewhere, simply copy it to the desired location after executing `make build`.

 ```bash
 > make clean